Yilin-Yang/vim-markbar/test/README.md

 this behavior.
 If you use vim autocommands to automatically delete trailing whitespace on buffer write, then you should disable those autocommands when editing vader files.

+Test output from running `run_tests.sh` with a vim executable is significantly slower than with neovim and is badly mangled because the running vim instance doesn't respect the actual size of the terminal window.
+See [Issue #53](https://github.com/Yilin-Yang/vim-markbar/issues/53).